Mark Charney, Ph.D.

 Office: Maedgen Theatre 161B

-Mark Charney served as Director of Theatre for the Department of Performing Arts at Clemson University for many years before retiring as a Professor Emeritus and accepting the role of Director of the School of Theatre and Dance at Texas Tech University.
-A past Chair for Region IV, a past member of the National Selection Team, and presently National Coordinator of Institute for Theatre Journalism and Advocacy/Dramaturgy for KCACTF, Mark just finished an 18-year job as Associate Director of the National Critics Institute for the O'Neill Theatre Center.
-He is also on the National Board of NAST (the National Association of Schools of Theatre and Artistic Director of the International Association of Schools of Southeast Asia.
+Mark Charney served as Director of Theatre for the Department of Performing Arts at Clemson University before retiring as a Professor Emeritus and accepting the role of Director of the School of Theatre and Dance at Texas Tech University.
+A past Chair for Region IV, a past member of the National Selection Team, and presently National Coordinator of Institute for Theatre Journalism and Advocacy/Dramaturgy for KCACTF, Mark just finished a 19-year job as Associate Director of the National Critics Institute for the O'Neill Theatre Center.
+He also served for six years on the National Board of NAST (the National Association of Schools of Theatre) and Artistic Director of the International Association of Schools of Southeast Asia.

-Recent awards and accolades include: the Williams Kerns Award for Achievement in Performing Arts; induction into the Actors Hall of Fame; two gold medallions from the Kennedy Center; 15 Awards for Faculty Excellence from the Clemson University Board of Trustees; Seven Meritorious Achievement Awards from the Kennedy Center for Directing; Winner of the David Mark Cohen Award for Playwriting; Phil and Mary Bradley Award for Mentoring in Creative Inquiry; and The Thomas Green Clemson Award for Excellence.
+Recent awards and accolades include: the Williams Kerns Award for Achievement in Performing Arts; two gold medallions from the Kennedy Center; 15 Awards for Faculty Excellence from the Clemson University Board of Trustees; Seven Meritorious Achievement Awards from the Kennedy Center for Directing; the David Mark Cohen Award for Playwriting; Phil and Mary Bradley Award for Mentoring in Creative Inquiry; The Thomas Green Clemson Award for Excellence; and the TTU Global Engagement Award.

 BA – Clemson University